Corporate Bylaws Template

 Corporate Bylaws Defined

-While the contents of the bylaws form will often vary from corporation to corporation, the following clauses should be included:
+While the contents of the bylaws form will vary from corporation to corporation, the following sections are generally found in every document:

 Meetings

-The bylaws should specify when and where the annual and special meetings are held.
-They should also indicate who may call the meetings, how notice of meetings is to be delivered to shareholders, and how many shareholders or board members are needed to constitute a quorum.
+The bylaws generally specify when and where the annual and special meetings are held.
+They also include who may call the meetings, how notice of meetings is to be delivered to shareholders, and how many shareholders or board members are needed to constitute a quorum.
 It also states whether actions made on behalf of the company may be made with or without a meeting.

 Board of Directors

-The board of directors is responsible for providing the corporation with oversight.
-The clause establishes the number of directors that will serve on the board, how directors are nominated, how long each can serve, how they’re compensated, when they have a conflict of interest, and other information related to their roles and responsibilities.
+The board of directors is responsible for corporate oversight.
+The section establishes the number of directors that will serve on the board, how directors are nominated, how long each can serve, how they’re compensated, and other information related to their roles and responsibilities.

 Officers